TCMA: Text-Conditioned Multi-granularity Alignment for Drone Cross-Modal Text-Video Retrieval: Conclusion

 \section{Conclusion}

-This article proposes a drone text-video retrieval framework that jointly captures global semantics and fine-grained details through multi-granularity alignment.
-We mainly establish the TCMA model, which integrates global video-sentence alignment, sentence-guided frame aggregation, and word-guided patch alignment, and contribute the fine-grained DVTMD benchmark dataset.
+In this paper, we propose a drone text-video retrieval framework that jointly captures global semantics and fine-grained details through multi-granularity alignment.
+We mainly establish the TCMA model, which integrates global video-sentence alignment, sentence-guided frame aggregation, and word-guided patch alignment, and contribute the fine-grained DVTMD dataset.
 The results show that for UAV videos with large spatial scales, diverse objects, and complex backgrounds, retrieval accuracy can be significantly improved by using Top-K Word and Patch selection to filter irrelevant content and a dynamic temperature module to adapt attention sharpness.
 The qualitative and quantitative results on DVTMD and CapERA indicate that multi-granularity alignment with adaptive attention may be a promising direction for advancing drone text-video retrieval.